 CNAME file which contains the name of your website domain.
 For example, for my main site, it would have

-Then in the settings of your repository, make sure that the project is deployed off of the branch which you want to be production.
+Then in the settings of your repository, make sure that the project deploys off of the production branch.

-Next, we need to route the DNS servers appropriately, so that GitHub can find to which domain to host.
-The first step is to import your new domain into Cloudflare, and set up the records.
-You can see GitHub’s help page here, but here’s an easier step by step process to add your apex domain to Cloudflare.
+Next, route the DNS servers so that GitHub can find to which domain to host.
+The first step is to import your new domain into Cloudflare and set up the records.
+GitHub’s help page describes the process, but here’s an easier step by step to add your apex domain to Cloudflare.

 In the DNS management of your domain in Cloudflare, create 4 new